rtaph/bc_election_turnout/doc/bc_election_turnout_report.md

 is calculated as the number of valid votes cast divided by the number of registered voters in an ED for a given election.
 An electoral district’s competitiveness is calculated as the negative difference in share of the votes between winner and runner-up.
+The smaller magnitude of competitiveness variable is an indicator of closer/ more competitive election.
 We will use a two-sided Pearson correlation test via `cor.test()` in R with the following hypotheses:

 > **Null Hypothesis:** The correlation coefficient between the voter
 > turnout rate and the race competitiveness is equal to zero.